QBDI/QBDI/docs/source/intro.rst

 ends with a branching instruction.
 This basic block is first patched, to accommodate the JIT process, and then instrumented as instructed by the instrumentation tool.
 This instrumented basic block is written in executable memory, executed and returns the address of the next basic block to execute.
-To avoid doing twice the same work, this **instrumented code** is actually written in a code cache.
+To avoid doing the same work twice, this **instrumented code** is actually written in a code cache.

 .. _intro_limitations: